 # 3 – I’m moving and changing my lifestyle.

 If you follow my wife’s blog, then you heard we are moving to a rougher neighborhood.
-In April, we started spending time with a missional community of Christians called the Refuge that has been the best example of Acts 2 community that I have seen or experienced.
+In April, we started spending time with a missional community of Christians in downtown Oklahoma City that tries to live as an Acts 2 community.
 I am quickly learning more and more of similar pockets of Christians around the world.

 It depends on the day as to if it feels like we are taking a step or a leap of faith, but it has been a long time coming for what I know God wants for us.
 I started sensing a need for drastic changes in fall 2007.
 It started out very slowly for the first few years.
 I was tired of blogging and talking about biblical ideals when my lifestyle and fruit resembled very little of how the Bible models Christianity.